FT8/JT65/JT9 Workstation GPS time sync

 While the dedicated NTP sites frown upon the use of a GPS receiver which does not have a PPS output.
 My goal is usability and not perfection and this system is very usable.

-I picked up for under $35 a GPS USB antenna which sits above my desk on a shelf and has no trouble getting a lock through the roof.
+Sits above my desk on a shelf and has no trouble getting a lock through the roof.

 The next step was installing a NTP server on my Windows 7 workstation.
 I used the Windows binary installer available on the Meinberg website and while I was there I also downloaded the NTP Time Server Monitor.